- Make/Cancel an Appointment

 - Faculty Resources

-This handout will explain Latin terms and abbreviations you may see in academic writing and demonstrate how to use the most common ones correctly in your own writing, and will present Latin abbreviations used as shortcuts in citations.
+This handout will explain Latin terms and abbreviations you may see in academic writing, will demonstrate how to use the most common ones correctly in your own writing, and will present Latin abbreviations used as shortcuts in citations.

 Despite the fact that Latin is no longer the international language of scholars, bits and pieces of it can still be found scattered around.
 Some of these bits are very common and are even seen in non-academic writing, while others are much more obscure.